lachrist/aran/README.md

 ## Demonstrators

 * [demo/local/empty](TODO): Do nothing.
-  Can be used to inspect how Aran desugars the target code.
+  Can be used to inspect how Aran desugars JavaScript.
 * [demo/local/forward](TODO):
-  A transparent implementation of all the traps.
+  Transparent implementation of all the traps.
-  Can be used to inspect how Aran insert traps into the target code.
+  Can be used to inspect how Aran inserts traps.
   The last lines can be uncommented to turn this analysis into a tracer.
 * [demo/local/sandbox](TODO):
   Very restrictive sandboxing.
   See the section on `aran.setup` to know which identifiers should be available.
 * [demo/local/eval](TODO):
   How to to handle dynamic code evaluation, [script element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script) are not handled.
 * [demo/local/shadow-Value](TODO):